2.8 Tokio

 Process

-The tokio module introduces a Command structure designed to mimic the std::process::Command type found in the standard library.
-However, it goes beyond by offering asynchronous variations of the functions responsible for process creation.
-These functions, namely spawn, status, output, and their related versions, yield types that are in tune with futures and seamlessly work together with Tokio's capabilities.
+The Tokio module introduces a Command structure, inspired by the std::process::Command type in the standard library, but with enhanced asynchronous capabilities for process creation.
+The module offers asynchronous variations of spawn, status, output, and related functions, which yield types compatible with futures and seamlessly integrate with Tokio's features.

-1. Child Process Creation: Easily spawn child processes asynchronously, allowing for efficient multitasking.
+• Child Process Creation: Asynchronous spawning of child processes for efficient multitasking.

-2. Communication with Child Processes: Enable interaction with child processes asynchronously, managing inputs and outputs (stdin, stdout, stderr) with smooth efficiency.
+• Communication with Child Processes: Asynchronous interaction with child processes, managing inputs and outputs (stdin, stdout, stderr) with ease.

-The Command structure emerges as a valuable tool for executing commands in scenarios like the following:
+The Command structure proves valuable for executing commands in various scenarios, such as:

 let mut cmd = Command::new("example_command");